rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 19-18: Specifying which trait’s `fly` method we want to call
+Listing 20-19: Specifying which trait’s `fly` method we want to call

 Specifying the trait name before the method name clarifies to Rust which
 implementation of `fly` we want to call.
 We could also write
 `Human::fly(&person)`, which is equivalent to the `person.fly()` that we used
-in Listing 19-18, but this is a bit longer to write if we don’t need to
+in Listing 20-19, but this is a bit longer to write if we don’t need to
 disambiguate.

 Running this code prints the following:

 ```
+$ cargo run
+   Compiling traits-example v0.1.0 (file:///projects/traits-example)
+    Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.46s
+     Running `target/debug/traits-example`
 This is your captain speaking.
 Up!
 *waving arms furiously*